pokumars/chat-data-oheneba/README.md

 ## Description
 This project was built with React.
 I made a production version of it which I then serve with express.
-It is deployed to Heroku.
+It is deployed and running in [Heroku](https://chat-data-oheneba.herokuapp.com/).

+**I am on the free-tier so it may take a moment to load if it hasn't been visited in a while**

 It serves some information from giosg's API in a given time-frame about messaging statistics